hasura/graphql-engine/docs/graphql/manual/deployment/networking.rst

 Introduction
 ------------

-Sometimes, we need to connect Hasura with APIs that are either running outside of Docker or in a different Docker container.
+Sometimes you might want to connect Hasura with APIs that are either running outside of Docker or in a different Docker container.
-Depending on the setting, the connecting addresses are different.
+Depending on the setting, the network config different.
 This section shows how to connect in each of these use cases.

 Networking with Hasura
 ----------------------